SurajViitk/grpc-angular-spring-boot-demo/README.md

 Overview
 ========

+This is the fork of [grpc-angular-spring-boot-demo](https://github.com/juliusz-cwiakalski/grpc-angular-spring-boot-demo/tree/master/chat-proxy), I have just updated the frontend libraries and made it work

 Goal of this project is to demonstrate [gRPC](https://grpc.io/) based communication between Angular application and java backend.

 Main benefits of this approach: